yujinh22/yujinh.github.io/_pages/about.md

 Before joining Rice, I received my M.S. degree at [Ewha Womans [sic] University](https://www.ewha.ac.kr/ewhaen/index.do).
 My master's thesis concerned quality-adaptive compression artifact removal by exploiting domain adaptation and reinforcement learning.

-I am so grateful and lucky to have [Dr. Jewon Kang](https://sagittak.wixsite.com/icplab/professor) as my thesis advisor and to have opportunities to collaborate with members of the [Information Coding and Processing Lab.
+I am so grateful and lucky to have [Prof. Jewon Kang](https://sagittak.wixsite.com/icplab/professor) as my thesis advisor and to have opportunities to collaborate with members of the [Information Coding and Processing Lab.
 (ICPL)](https://sagittak.wixsite.com/icplab)

 Updates
 ======